Cat5TV/pinecraft/README.md

 If your board is supported and tested by me, the installer will automatically set overclock settings to maximize performance.

-Therefore, you must absolutely ensure your power supply is a good one.
-We'll be using a bit more power than normal.
+Ensure your power supply is a good one to ensure maximum performance.

 You are welcome to adjust the overclock settings if desired.
-However, I would recommend trying my defaults first.
+However, I would recommend trying the automated defaults first.

-I have chosen to be conservative with my overclocking for two reasons:
+I have chosen to be conservative with my overclocking for three reasons:

 1) I want you to get the best possible performance out of your Minecraft server, but also wish to ensure it is rock-solid stable.
 2) I do not want to void your warranty.
-I.E., I will NOT enable force_turbo.
+I.e., I will NOT enable force_turbo.
 3) I do not wish to damage your Pi.

 When I overwrite your /boot/config.txt file, I first create a backup of your original at /boot/config-DATETIME.txt, so if you're unable to boot for some reason, hopefully you can easily recover.
 Note that you are running this script at your own risk, and I am not responsible for anything that happens as a result of your running this installer.
-Except smiles.
-I'll accept responsibility for smiles.
+Except smiles; I'll accept responsibility for smiles.

 Usage